DanielRivasMD/MindReader/README.md

 For more information, see the [Pkg documentation](https://docs.julialang.org/en/v1/stdlib/Pkg/).

-## Citations

-If you use MindReader or derivates in your work, please consider citing the code record.

 ## Usage

 ## Docker

+## Citations

+If you use **MindReader** or derivates in your work, please consider citing the code record.

 ## Contributing and Support

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

 In general contributions should follow [ColPrac](https://github.com/SciML/ColPrac).
-If you are interested in extending/improving MindReader, head to the [discussions](https://github.com/DanielRivasMD/MindReader/discussions) to reach out.
-For support with using MindReader, please open an [issue](https://github.com/DanielRivasMD/MindReader/issues/new/) describing the problem and steps to reproduce it.
+If you are interested in extending/improving **MindReader**, head to the [discussions](https://github.com/DanielRivasMD/MindReader/discussions) to reach out.
+For support with using **MindReader**, please open an [issue](https://github.com/DanielRivasMD/MindReader/issues/new/) describing the problem and steps to reproduce it.

 ## License